Data

 The MSTDB-TC library of Gibbs energy relations includes the following files:

-- The database .dat files are in standard ChemSage ASCII format and contain all vapor species, compounds and solutions within MSTDB-TC for fluoride- and chloride-based systems, each including reciprocal iodide components.
+- The database .dat files are in the FactSage® ChemSage ASCII format and contain all vapor species, compounds, and solutions within MSTDB-TC for fluoride- and chloride-based systems, each including reciprocal iodide components.
 Distinct .dat files are provided for fluoride and chloride systems utilizing the following file names

-below.- The content of each of the fluoride or chloride .dat files is identical, and either is compatible with FactSage® 8.2 and later versions.
+- The content of each of the fluoride or chloride .dat files are identical, and either the “Func” or “No_Func” are compatible with FactSage® 8.2 or later versions.

-- Only the .dat files with names containing “Functions” are compatible with FactSage® version 8.1.
+- Only the .dat files with names containing “Func” are compatible with FactSage® version 8.1.

-- Only the .dat file with the name containing “No_Functionsare compatible with FactSage® 8.0 or earlier versions.
+- Only the .dat files with the name containing “No_Func.” are compatible with FactSage® 8.0 or earlier versions.

-- Readme files in the code.ornl readable format for each of the major directories of the repository.
-These files provide details and explanations for the files within each major directory.
+- Readme files in code.ornl readable format is provided for each of the major directories of the repository.
+These files provide details and explanations for the files within each.

-A requested addition in Ver.
-3.1 are the thermodynamic models and values for the noble metal systems assessed by Kaye et al.[1] and the Gibbs energy functions of the noble gases from SGPS database [2].
+Thermodynamic models and values for the noble metal systems were obtained Kaye et al.[1] and the Gibbs energy functions of the noble gases from the SGPS database [2] from the Scientific Group Thermodata Europe (SGTE) as was the case for Ver 3.1.

 [1] Kaye, M.H., B.J.
 Lewis, and W.T.
 Thompson.
 “Thermodynamic Treatment of Noble Metal Fission Products in Nuclear Fuel.”